Coherent sheaves on the stack of Langlands parameters

 \subsection{Coherent Springer sheaf}

 In this subsection, we assume that $\widetilde F/F$ is tamely ramified.
-We define a (complex of) coherent sheaf on $\Loc_{{}^cG,F,\iota}^{\ta}$ and discussion some of its (conjectural) properties.
-As its definition is reminiscent of the definition of the Springer sheaf, we call it the coherent Springer sheaf\footnote{We learned this name from D. Ben-Zvi.}.
-As before, all stacks are base changed to $k$.
+We define a (complex of) coherent sheaf on $\Loc_{{}^cG,F,\iota}^{\ta}$ and discuss some of its (conjectural) properties.
+Because its definition resembles that of the Springer sheaf, we refer to it as the coherent Springer sheaf\footnote{We learned this name from D. Ben-Zvi.}.
+As before, all stacks are base changed to $\Lambda$.